jenslaufer/nvidia-docker/README.md

 An introduction to the NVIDIA Container Runtime is also covered in our [blog post](https://devblogs.nvidia.com/gpu-containers-runtime/).

-There is nice article [A Practical example of Training a Neural Network in the AWS cloud with Docker](https://jenslaufer.com/data/science/practical-example-of-deep-learning-in-docker.html) whith a show case.
+There is a show case with setting up a AWS cloud instance, docker-machine and docker-compose with nvidia-docker 2:  [A Practical example of Training a Neural Network in the AWS cloud with Docker](https://jenslaufer.com/data/science/practical-example-of-deep-learning-in-docker.html)

 ## Quickstart